 Main content

-Matthew Sweet discusses difficult histories at the Hay Festival, with podcasters Joe Dunthorne, Kavita Puri and Jenny Kleeman
+Matthew Sweet discusses the shaping and story-telling of difficult histories in podcasts at the Hay Festival, with Radio 4 podcasters Joe Dunthorne, Kavita Puri and Jenny Kleeman.

 Personal Identity is at the heart of contemporary culture.
 Political philosophies are built around it and family history is a hobby undertaken by hundreds of thousands.
 Understanding where you came from is seen as central to understanding who you are.
 But what if the things that are uncovered are uncomfortable, upsetting or even life-changing?

-Matthew Sweet is joined at the Hay Festival by three writers who have explored these questions – Joe Dunthorne, whose memoir Children of Radium and ÃÛÑ¿´«Ã½ Radio 4 series Half Life explore his great-grandfather's work with chemical weapons; Kavita Puri, whose series 3 Million told the story of the Bengal Famine, and of British culpability in it; and Jenny Kleeman, whose ÃÛÑ¿´«Ã½ Radio 4 podcast The Gift tells the stories of lives upended by DNA testing kits.
+Matthew Sweet is joined at the Hay Festival by three writers who have hosted podcasts which raise these questions – Joe Dunthorne, whose memoir Children of Radium and ÃÛÑ¿´«Ã½ Radio 4 series Half Life explore his great-grandfather's work with chemical weapons; Kavita Puri, whose series Three Million told the story of the Bengal Famine, and of British culpability in it; and Jenny Kleeman, whose ÃÛÑ¿´«Ã½ Radio 4 podcast The Gift tells the stories of lives upended by DNA testing kits.
+How does the format of the podcast help them explore these complicated subjects?

 Producer: Luke Mulhall